abuyusif01/dtss/dashboard/notes.md

 # fixes for production
 1. fix login to redirect when pass not correct [done]
-2. sync all port start from 8000 and ip address [done]
+2. sync all port start from 8000 and ip addresses [done]
-3. fix run command to show in a next window [done]
+3. fix run command to show in next window [done]
 4. fix all pages and route make sure everything works
 5. create an about page
 6. fix update list
-7. fix pie for terminal tab
+7. fix pie for terminal tab [done]
+8. fix setting pie [done]
+9. after adduser redirect to dashboard